celsomsilva/thesis-data-science-usp/README.md

 ## Project Status

-Work in progress — I continue to improve documentation, figures, and comparisons.
+This project is under active maintenance, with ongoing improvements to documentation, figures, and model comparisons.

 ---

 ## Academic Note

+This project follows USP academic integrity and originality requirements.

 USP uses official similarity-checking systems (Turnitin / SimilarityCheck).
 All thesis submissions are automatically verified against academic databases and public sources.